 - If you see a drunk driver on the road, contact law enforcement

-“It is never OK to get behind the wheel of a vehicle when you are buzzed, drunk or otherwise impaired,” AAA Kansas’ Steward reiterated.
+“It is never acceptable to get behind the wheel of a vehicle when you are buzzed or drunk,” AAA Kansas’ Steward reiterated.
 “The risk of injury or death for yourself, passengers and others on the roads is not worth it, especially when there are other ways to get home safely.
 AAA Kansas wants everyone to safely enjoy the Thanksgiving holiday with their friends and family and not have to deal with a tragedy caused by impaired driving.”